Lesson 12 - Polylines

 (props) => [props.joinRes2, props.joinRes2];

-If there are multiple polylines, the conditions for merging are the same values of strokeLinecap and strokeLinejoin and the number of line segments.
-The following figure shows the situation of drawing 5 polylines, among which each polyline's middle segment part contains 8 instance, so the total number of instance is 40:
+and the number of line segments.
+The following figure shows the situation of drawing 5 polylines, among which each polyline's middle segment part contains 8 instance

-Building in Shader
+Building in shader

 From the WebGL meetup shared by Pixi.js, building Mesh in Shader: